 A more comprehensive approach focuses first on stabilizing the jaw and reducing pain, followed by correcting bite alignment and restoring proper function over time.

 TMJ pain is rarely just about stress.
-As awareness grows, both in Israel and globally, patients are beginning to see it for what it is: a complex condition that requires a deeper, more thoughtful approach to achieve lasting relief.
+As awareness grows, both in California and globally, patients are beginning to see it for what it is: a complex condition that requires a deeper, more thoughtful approach to achieve lasting relief.

 Inspired by what you read?